Merzasphor/MWSE/docs/source/types/tes3mobilePlayer.md

 ### `getSkillProgressRequirement`

 Returns the total progress needed to progress the skill to the next level.
+The actual amount of progress needed is the floor of the value returned by this function.

 ```lua
 local progressNeeded = myObject:getSkillProgressRequirement(skill)